zxlooong/hdcookbook/trunk/contrib/jsse_encapsulation/README.txt

 The library defined almost complete set of the JSSE functionality with the following exceptions:

-1. Accessing of the fields from JSSE API is not supported unles it is supported by th methods in JSSE API.
+1. Accessing of the fields from JSSE API is not supported unless it is supported by the methods in JSSE API.

 2. Protected API and API extending is not supported.